Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ## Data Cleaning

-We have some NA values in the data.
-The NA values are in the Caffeine..mg. column.
-We will remove the rows with NA values.
+Another challenge we have to face is the presence of missing data.
+Indeed, in "Caffeine..mg." column there are some NA values.
+This is a common issue in data analysis and needs to be addressed appropriately to ensure the validity of our statistical results.

+There are different approaches to deal with this issue.
+We did - COMPLETE.

+One way to handle this issue is removing the observations with NA values.

+A different approach is to fill in the NA values with the average of the observed values for that specific attribute.
+This method helps to preserve the overall data distribution while addressing the missing data points.

 ``` r